abbzie/UKFonts/README.md

 # UKFonts
 Collection of fonts found in British grocery stores.
 Doesn't account for any minor stores, or stores from other countries such as ALDI or Lidl, only is for the big 3: ASDA, Tesco and Morrisons.
 Tesco and Morrisons have older versions of their fonts (Tesco and Kievit), which is why they have more.
+This page is inspired by MARIOFont.
+[Go check it out!](https://github.com/yell0wsuit/MARIOFont)

 INCLUDED FONTS:
 Tesco (2002)